jakewpope/DeepRLFlappyBird/README.md

 This project is based on the tutorial found at https://www.toptal.com/deep-learning/pytorch-reinforcement-learning-tutorial and the corresponding code at https://github.com/nevenp/dqn_flappy_bird

-Visit https://www.toptal.com/blog and subscribe to our newsletter to read great posts!

 ##### Dependencies:
 * Python 3.6.5
 * Run `pip3 install -r requirements.txt` to install dependencies.